8 proven strategies to boost team productivity in 2026

 • Provide mental health resources and stress management support.

-• Example: Gallup reports that disengaged employees cost 9% of global GDP, highlighting the value of well-being.
+• Gallup reports that disengaged employees cost 9% of global GDP, highlighting the value of well-being.

 Monitor for signs of overload and adapt expectations before issues escalate.